BradleyCodeU/bradleycodeu.github.io/_apcsp/oop/MythopolyGame.md

 from random import *

 # In Property.py, create a Property class.
 Each Property object has the following attributes…
-# name
+# name (set to None at first)
 # price (random)
 # rent (must be 5% of purchase price)
 # houses (starts at 0)
 # hotels (starts at 0)
 # owner (set to None at first)

 # Inside of the Property class, define a __str__(self) method that returns a String.
-For example… if we have an x and y location for every property, then we might do something like this…
+Properties do NOT have x,y coordinates.
+If we HAD an x and y location for every property, then for the str function we MIGHT do something like this…
 # def __str__ (self):
 #         return "Name= " + self.name +  ", x= " + str(self.x) + ", y= " + str(self.y)
 ```